Mindsets are specific, recognizable, and repeatable orientations to our life’s experiences.

 Each set represents an empirically-backed continuum, and the quality of our mindsets will fall somewhere along each continuum.

-In this blog post, I will show how prevention and promotion mindsets cause people to think (interpret) and operate (respond) in predictably different ways.
+In this blog post, I will show how closed and open mindsets cause people to think (interpret) and operate (respond) in predictably different ways.

 If you want to read about the other mindsets, click below:

-How Prevention and Promotion Mindsets Affect Our Thinking
+How Closed and Open Mindsets Affect Our Thinking

-How Prevention and Promotion Mindsets Affect Our Operating
+How Closed and Open Mindsets Affect Our Operating

 Where Do You Stand?

-If you want to identify the degree to which you have a prevention or promotion mindset, take my FREE personal mindset assessment (the most comprehensive and research-backed mindset assessment available).
+If you want to identify the degree to which you have a closed or open mindset, take my FREE personal mindset assessment (the most comprehensive and research-backed mindset assessment available).

-Learn more about these mindsets and how to develop more of a promotion mindset in my Wall Street Journal and USA Today best-selling book: Success Mindsets: Your Keys to Unlocking Greater Success in Your Life, Work, & Leadership.
+Learn more about these mindsets and how to develop more of an open mindset in my Wall Street Journal and USA Today best-selling book: Success Mindsets: Your Keys to Unlocking Greater Success in Your Life, Work, & Leadership.